LogicLayerPro/JavaScript/README.md

 # JavaScript
-this repository content about js that i have learned from Hitesh sir
+this repository contains about js that i have learned from Hitesh sir